 It’s clear employee engagement is important.
 But do you think your employees are likely to be engaged if their managers aren’t?

 Managers drive increases in employee engagement

-According to the Gallup Business Journal, the findings from its 2017 State of the American Workplace report suggest that only 33 percent of U.S. employees are engaged (passionate and committed) at work.
+According to the Gallup, only 32 percent of U.S. employees are engaged (passionate and committed) at work.

 That means two-thirds of the American workforce is either not engaged (essentially sleepwalking through the workday) or, worse yet, actively disengaged (deliberately trying to undermine their company and fellow employees).

 So, how does low employee engagement affect your business?
 Another Gallup report states that businesses with engaged workers have 23% higher profit compared to those with unhappy employees.

 So now that we can see the numbers show there is a high amount of disengaged employees, and we know that this can impact a company’s bottom line, where do managers and higher leadership fit in?